lwjglgamedev/lwjglbook-bookcontents-leg/chapter05/chapter5.md

 glDrawArrays(GL_TRIANGLES, 0, mesh.getVertexCount());
 ```

-Our `Mesh` counts the number of vertices by dividing the position array by 3 \(since we are passing X, Y and Z coordinates\)\).
+Our `Mesh` counts the number of vertices by dividing the position array length by 3 \(since we are passing X, Y and Z coordinates\).
 Now that we can render more complex shapes, let us try to render a more complex shape.
 Let us render a quad.
 A quad can be constructed by using two triangles as shown in the next figure.

 ![Quad coordinates](quad_coordinates.png)